Adm-Irf/Explore-Penang/README.md

 - Hosted on **GitHub Pages** via the repository **`adm-irf.github.io/Explore-Penang`**, so anyone can access it at `https://adm-irf.github.io/Explore-Penang/`.
 - Designed to deliver a clean, responsive, and easy-to-navigate experience

+**Deployment Note**❗❗❗
+- Frontend-only deployment.
+- Best viewed on laptop or tablet.

 ---

 ## 🛠 Why this approach & what I learned